How to involve us in meetings - tips from young people

 - Please respect this.
 If we share our information or experiences, please ask whether we want them recorded or kept confidential.

-All staff should working with children and young people with SEND should complete an "About Me" guide which is an easy read introduction to their job role, likes/dislikes and how to contact them.
-Below is an example of a guide.
+All staff should working with children and young people with SEND should complete an "About me" guide which is an easy read introduction to their job role, likes/dislikes and how to contact them.

 With virtual engagement increasing to reflect the needs and development of participation, FLARE have created their top tips for professionals who are communicating online with children and young people.